Notes on Randomized Algorithms: The optional stopping theorem

 If $(X_t, ℱ_t)$ is a martingale, then applying induction to the martingale property shows that $\Exp{X_t} = \Exp{X_0}$ for any fixed time $t$.
 The \concept{optional stopping theorem} shows that this also happens for $X_τ$ when $τ$ is a stopping time, under various choices of additional conditions: \begin{theorem} Let $(X_{t},ℱ_{t})$ be a martingale and $τ$ a stopping time for $\Set{ℱ_{t}}$.
 Then $\Exp{X_{τ}} = E[X_{0}]$ if at least one of the following conditions holds: \begin{enumerate} \item \textbf{Bounded time.} There is a fixed $n$ such that $τ≤n$ always. \item \textbf{Finite time and bounded range.} $\Prob{τ<∞} = 1$, and there is a fixed $M$ such that for all $t ≤ τ$, $\abs*{X_t} ≤ M$. \item \textbf{Finite expected time and bounded increments.} $\Exp{τ} < ∞$, and there is a fixed $c$ such that $\abs*{X_{t+1}-X_t} ≤ c$ for all $t < τ$. \item \textbf{General case.} All three of the following conditions hold: \begin{enumerate} \item $\Prob{τ<∞} = 1$, \item $\Exp{\abs*{X_{τ}}} < ∞$, and \item $\lim_{t→∞} \Exp{ X_{t}⋅1_{[τ > t]} } = 0$. \end{enumerate} \end{enumerate} \end{theorem}

 It would be nice if we could show $\Exp{X_{τ}} = E[X_{0}]$ without the side conditions, but in general this isn't true.
 For example, the double-after-losing martingale strategy in the St.~Petersburg paradox (see §\ref{section-st-petersburg-paradox}) eventually yields $+1$ with probability $1$, so if $τ$ is the time we stop playing, we have $\Prob{τ<∞} = 1$, $\Exp{\abs*{X_{τ}}} < ∞$, but $\Exp{X_{τ}} = 1 ≠ \Exp{X_{0}} = 0$.
-But in order for this to happen, we have to violate all of bounded time ($τ$ is not bounded), bounded range ($\abs*{X_t}$ roughly doubles every step until we stop), bounded increments ($\abs*{X_{t+1}-X_t}$ doubles every step as well), or one of the three conditions of the general case (the last one: $\lim_{t→∞} \Exp{X_t}⋅1_{[τ>t]} = -1 ≠ 0$).
+To make this happen, we have to violate all of bounded time ($τ$ is not bounded), bounded range ($\abs*{X_t}$ roughly doubles every step until we stop), bounded increments ($\abs*{X_{t+1}-X_t}$ doubles every step as well), and at least one of the three conditions of the general case (the last one: $\lim_{t→∞} \Exp{X_t}⋅1_{[τ>t]} = -1 ≠ 0$).